backdrop-contrib/simple_api/README.md

 - Simple API provides a list of authenticated users here: https://sitename.com/admin/reports/simple_api
 - To revoke a users access to the API,
     * 1. Un-check any API user roles in the user's profile, then save to update the user.
-    * 2. Running Cron at https://sitename.com/admin/config/system/cron will remove the users access immediately.
+    * 2. Running Cron at https://sitename.com/admin/config/system/cron will remove the user's API access immediately.
 - Authentication is simplified: a properly configured user only has to access https://sitename.com/api/%username%/login to be authenticated.
 - No passwords are needed to authenticate.